Elizabeth Corday: After County General

 During the 15th and final season of ER, at the end of the episode "The Book of Abby", long-serving nurse Haleh Adams shows the departing Abby Lockhart a closet wall where all the past doctors and employees have put their locker name tags.
 Amongst them, the tag "Corday" can be seen.

 Elizabeth Corday returned to ER in the fifteenth season on January 15, 2009, in the episode "Dream Runner", in a one-episode return billed as a special appearance.
 Dr. Corday comes to County General to interview potential employees, including the surprised Neela Rasgotra, for positions at Duke University.
 She tells Neela that she lived in England for a few years after leaving Chicago but came back to the United States where she took a position as Chief of Trauma Surgery at Duke University in Durham, North Carolina, where she lives with nine-year-old Ella.
-Rachel too lives in Durham and attends Duke where she receives lowered tuition because Elizabeth is on faculty.
-During the interview, Elizabeth mentions having considered returning to County General briefly, but decided against it.
+Rachel too lives in Durham and attends Duke where she receives lowered tuition because Corday is on faculty.
+During the interview, Corday mentions having considered returning to County General briefly, but decided against it.
 She briefly meets Dr. Simon Brenner after finishing her interview with Neela.

-In the series finale, Elizabeth and Rachel meet up with John Carter, Kerry Weaver, Susan Lewis, and Peter Benton after the opening of Carter's project the Joshua Carter Center.
+In the series finale, Corday and Rachel meet up with John Carter, Kerry Weaver, Susan Lewis, and Peter Benton after the opening of Carter's project the Joshua Carter Center.
 After the reunion, Peter walks her to her car in a scene where the spark of their previous relationship and later friendship can be seen once more.